david-kavenga/david-kavenga.github.io/README.md

 url(../resources/pixil-frame-complex.png); /* made it myself! */
 ```
 A few stages to break down:
 1. The `background` property allows for multiple images.
 These are automatically overlaid on top of each other.
-The last element goes on the bottom, second to last above that and so on.
+The last element goes on the bottom, second to last above that, and so on.
 2. `linear-gradient` takes two colours and a direction as arguments.
 CSS treats the result as an image.
 3. Because there are two 'images' in the background definition, it automatically overlays the gradient on the tile.
 Here the 'alpha' channel of the chosen colours becomes important.
 A solid colour gradient would completely cover anything underneath.
 4. The tile auto-repeats as if it was used individually, but the gradient fills the current container.
 In this case, the entire body box.